lachlan-waugh/lachlan-waugh.github.io/content/projects/lwaugh.md

 ---
 title: "lwaugh.io"
-description: "idk yet"
+description: "The source code for the website you're on right now."
+summary: "The source code for the website you're on right now."
 weight: 60
 ---

-The source code for the website you're on right now!

 [Check it out on GitHub here!](https://github.com/lachlan-waugh/lachlan-waugh.github.io)